• Improve this Doc

 threshold bps-baseline-derived

-Coefficient which is multiplied by baseline to get the current threshold.
-Baseline based threshold computation is enabled for bytes per seconds by configuring this parameter.
+A coefficient by which the baseline is multiplied to get the current threshold.
+Configuring this parameter enables baseline-based threshold computation for bytes per second.

 Syntax